skellat/new-blog-post-tweety/about.md

 To bring forward and adapt a disclaimer previously made elsewhere:

 >*All views expressed here are solely my own.
 I do not speak officially on behalf of any governmental or academic institution through this site.*

+This blog is maintained [using GitHub](https://github.com/skellat/new-blog-post-tweety) and patches may be submitted for consideration.